Affine Deligne-Lusztig Varieties of Positive Coxeter Type

 \subsection{Very special parahoric subgroup}

 Let $H$ be a (not necessarily quasi-split) connected reductive algebraic group over $F$.
-Let $\sigma_H$ be its Frobenius automorphism.
-A $\sigma_H$-stable subset $K\subseteq \tilde S$ is called very special (with respect to $\sigma_H$), if the parabolic subgroup $W_K$ is finite and the longest element of $W_K$ is of maximal length among all such $\sigma_H$-stable subsets of $\tilde S$.
-If $K$ is a very special subset, then we call the standard parahoric subgroup of $G(F)$ corresponding to $K$ is very special. \cite[Proposition~2.2.5]{He2021_stabilizers} proves that $K$ is very special subset if and only if the corresponding standard parahoric subgroup of $G(F)$ is of maximal volume among all the parahoric subgroups of $G(F)$.
+Let $\sigma_H$ be its Frobenius automorphism and $\mathbb S_{\af}$ the set of simple affine reflections of $H$, using the same setup as in \S\ref{sec:preliminary}.
+A $\sigma_H$-stable subset $K\subseteq \mathbb S_{\af}$ is called very special (with respect to $\sigma_H$), if the parabolic subgroup $W_K$ is finite and the longest element of $W_K$ is of maximal length among all such $\sigma_H$-stable subsets of $\mathbb S_{\af}$.
+If $K$ is a very special subset, then we call the standard parahoric subgroup of $H(F)$ corresponding to $K$ is very special. \cite[Proposition~2.2.5]{He2021_stabilizers} proves that $K$ is very special subset if and only if the corresponding standard parahoric subgroup of $H(F)$ is of maximal volume among all the parahoric subgroups of $H(F)$.